Struct RateLimits

 Checks whether any rate limits apply to the given scoping.

-This is similar to check.
-Additionally, it checks for quotas with a static limit 0, and rejects items even if there is no active rate limit in this instance.
+This is similar to check, but additionally checks for quotas with a static limit of 0, which reject items even if there is no active rate limit in this instance.

 pub fn iter(&self) -> RateLimitsIter<'_>